Light beer

-Light beer is a term that can describe several different types of beer.
+Light beer is beer with lower calorie or alcohol content than other types of beer.
 In the United States, "light beer" is beer with reduced calorie content.
-Prior to the 1970's, "light beer" had other meanings in the United States.
+Prior to the 1970s, "light beer" had other meanings in the United States.
 In Australia, Canada, and the United Kingdom "light beer" is beer with lower alcohol content than regular beer.

 Reduced calorie light beer began to be mass marketed in the United States in the 1960s, but the first successful brand, Miller Lite, was not marketed nationally in the United States until 1975.

 History

 Before the development of contemporary light beer, small beer had been brewed for centuries.

 At various times "light beer" has referred in the United States to: (1) lager beer that was lighter tasting; (2) beer with lower alcohol content; or (3) beer light in color that was not dark or amber-colored.
 In Australia, Canada, and Scotland "light beer" is beer with lower alcohol content than regular beer.

 In 1941 the Coors Brewing Company began selling a low-abv beer called Coors Light.
 It remained on the market for less than a year.